 India’s Rs 13,000 crore Mid-Day Meal Scheme (MDM) seeks to provide daily meals to 10 crore children in almost 12 lakh schools in classes 1 to 8 across government and government-aided schools.
 It has dedicated nutrition goals (450 to 700 calories, and 12 to 20 grammes of protein respectively for primary and upper primary school children) to prevent malnutrition in children.
 It suffers from two key

 i.
 Hygiene issues

 There have been multiple incidents of unhygienic mid-day meals.
 Pests have been spotted, year-on-year, in meals.
 There are also issues in water testing, no use of gloves, and violation of prescribed menus.

 85% of Indian children between the ages of 7 to 12 have deficiencies of iron, folic acid, Vitamin A, which can impair cognitive development, impair concentration, cause school absenteeism and even illness.
 Mid-Day meals like rice and wheat can be fortified with micronutrients, with premixes.
 However, fortification has only made its debut in some states.

 4. Donate to NGO fundraising

-Child rights organisations like Save the Children is working to enhance nutrition status of children in India’s most backward communities.
+Child rights organisations like Save the Children is working to enhance nutrition status of children in India’s most backward communities and for the prevention of malnutrition in children.
 Children are provided nutrition rehab, and other healthcare services, facilitated by health workers trained by the NGO.
 It has also initiated awareness program among communities (mothers, elders of the family, school teachers, etc.).
 Malnourished children are moved to government healthcare centres.
 This is supplemented by Water, Sanitation and Hygiene (WASH) programmes, improving community hygiene and sanitation to prevent diarrhea – a leading cause of malnutrition.

 5. Invest on social welfare